Brendan Rodgers Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.83 team ERA that ranks third among all league pitching staffs.
+- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.83).

-- Braves pitchers combine to allow the first-fewest home runs in baseball (134 total, one per game).
+- Braves pitchers combine to give up 135 home runs (one per game), the first-fewest in baseball.

-- The right-hander last appeared on Tuesday against the New York Mets, when he tossed 5 1/3 innings, allowing one earned run while giving up two hits.
+- His most recent time out was on Wednesday against the New York Mets, when the righty threw seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.